opencoff/go-tunnel/README.md

 The config file shown above actually demonstrates a really secure tunnel - where the server and client both use certificates to authenticate each other.

+Assuming the config on "Gotunnel-A" is in file `a.conf`, and the config on "Gotunnel-B" is in `b.conf`, to run the above example, on host "Gotunnel-A":

+    gotun -d a.conf

+And, on host "Gotunnel-B":

+    gotun -d b.conf

+The `-d` flag runs `gotun` in debug mode - where the logs are sent to STDOUT.

 ### Building go-tunnel
 You need a reasonably new Golang toolchain (1.8+).
 And the `go` executable needs to be in your path.
 Then run: